 “We have mentors who work with the students and I am there as additional support in a supervisory role.
 They can come to me for advice and information and I’m always there in the background to help them.”

-Phil is so passionate about his job and working for Hull and East Yorkshire Hospitals NHS Trust that he was one of the staff members chosen to appear on posters for the trust’s Remarkable People, Extraordinary Place recruitment campaign.
+Phil is so passionate about his job and working for Hull University Teaching Hospitals NHS Trust that he was one of the staff members chosen to appear on posters for the trust’s Remarkable People, Extraordinary Place recruitment campaign.

 He said: “I love what I do and I’ve never regretted making that change.